hyosung11/Launch-School/Courses/journal.md

 07:02 End study session because Alex had to get a bottle for his daughter.

 07:52 Reading *A Mind for Numbers*.

+10:47 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 4: JavaScript Collections > 4.
+Iterating with for and while Loops
+   * [x] 2.
+JS101 > Lesson 4: JavaScript Collections > 5.
+Introduction to the PEDAC Process
+   * [x] 3.
+Read *A Mind for Numbers* Chapter 12: Learning to Appreciate Your Talent
+   * [x] 4.
+Capstone Project Presentation: Tapestry
+   * [x] 5.
+Capstone Project Presentation: Pilot
+   * [x] 6.
+Listen to Huberman Lab Podcast Episode: How to Increase Motivation & Drive | Episode 12

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS101 Beginner Study Group
+   * [ ] 3.
+JS109 Study Group
+   * [ ] 4.
+JS101 > Lesson 4: JavaScript Collections > 5.
+Introduction to the PEDAC Process
+   * [x] 5.
+Read *A Mind for Numbers* Chapter 13: Sculpting Your Brain
+   * [x] 6.
+Listen to Huberman Lab Podcast Episode: The Science of Emotions & Relationships | Episode 13

+3. Are there any blockers or impediments preventing you from doing your work?
+   *Nope.
+Feeling good today to study and learn.

+16:06 It's been a busy day and I haven't done much on the Launch School curriculum.
+I'd like to finish Lesson 5.